credit-saint/.github/.github/pull_request_template.md

 - [ ] I've added necessary documentation (if appropriate)
 - [ ] I've added reviewers
 - [ ] I'm confident about what I'm submitting (Commits, File changes, PR description)
+- [ ] I've created a related **devops ticket** assigned to the devops team with infrastructure needs
+- [ ] I've notified the devops team about the ticket above